 Eric Spritzer had these comments regarding his Jeep backup installation:

-"Thanks for your
+for your help.

 Also.
 I must add that the construction, kitting, packaging etc. of the

 and the remote module were top notch.
 It's been a long time since I've

 that kind of pride and care in the details.
 All the parts were there

 extras for the things you will invariably drop and loose; preformed

 resistors and diodes fit dead-on with no question as to orientation.
-All in

 all, a class act rarely seen.